cachpachios/flamebox/README.md

 # DEPRECATED
 This was a cool project to get started with MicroVMs, however the underlying idea to extract the container INTO a the rootfs of the VM has drawbacks.
 You would need a fully OCI compliant init process inside the VM anyways, and at that point why not just use runc inside the VM, similar to how Kata does things.
+Also out of lazyness, the host kernel was utilized to create mount points to the filesystem when extracting the container image.
+That should probably happen fully in user-space...
+Yeah never production ready stuff here.

 # FlameBox